What’s Your Current Running or Triathlon Goal?

 The world’s best athletes have fully embraced the need to define their key reason for competing.

 What is Your Reason for Training and Competing?

 But how do you decide what your ‘why’ is?

 This is obviously an extremely personal decision.
-But there are some examples below.
+But there are some thoughts below.

 These are grouped into these broad categories:

 One of the simplest, yet probably the biggest, reasons that people first get into exercising.

 One of the most unexpected benefits I’ve found is that you can see some amazing places.